gvwilson/sensibleadventures/nardica/nardica.md

 "Oh c'mon."
 Honesty bumped her hip against Iffy's.
-"M' First and Uncle Osman 'long by Pier Nine asked two different cores about that piece o' tech she showed you.
+"M' First and Uncle Osman 'long by Pier Nine asked two different cores about that first piece she showed you.
-Neither of 'em had a clue what it was, an' then you jus' come right out an' tell 'em.
+They neither had a siggy what it was, an' then you jus' come right out an' tell 'em.
 The stuff you have in your head," she finished admiringly,